girder/large_image/docs/tilesource_options.rst

   The function parameter can be a single function or a list of functions.
 Items in a list of functions can, themselves, be lists of functions.
 A single function can be an object or a string.
 If a string, this is shorthand for ``{"name": <function>}``.
 The function object contains (all but ``name`` are optional):

   - ``name``: The name of a Python module and function that is installed in the same environment as large_image.
-For instance, ``large_image.tilesource.utilities.maskPixelValues`` will use the function ``maskPixelValues`` in the ``large_image.tilesource.utilities`` module.
+For instance, ``large_image.tilesource.stylefuncs.maskPixelValues`` will use the function ``maskPixelValues`` in the ``large_image.tilesource.stylefuncs`` module.
 The function must be a Python function that takes a numpy array as the first parameter (the image) and has named parameters or kwargs for any passed parameters and possibly the style context.

   - ``parameters``: A dictionary of parameters to pass to the function.